rjobidon/esp-motor-wifi/README.md

 * Vcc1: Power to run the integrated circuit (5 V)
 * Vcc2: Power sent to the motors (4,5 V to 36 V)

-In this circuit, we use a pair of half-H drivers for each motor.
-By this way, we can command the DC motor in both directions (backward and forward).
-The LD293D has integrated high-speed clamp diodes to suppress inductive transient current from the motors.
+In this circuit, each pair of half-H drivers controls one motor.
+By this way, we can drive the motor in both directions (backward and forward).
+The LD293D has integrated high-speed clamp diodes to suppress inductive transient current from the motors and protect the circuit.

 The ESP-8266 connects to your Wi-Fi network and a web server provides a web application and accepts commands.